mbrubeck/compleat/README.markdown

 Restart your shell to begin using completions:

     exec bash

+### zsh

+zsh support requires zsh >= 4.2.1, and currently uses zsh's bash-compatibility mode rather than taking advantage of zsh's extended completion features.

+To enable compleat in zsh, make the following change to your `.zshrc`.
+(Adjust the path if you configured with a custom prefix.)

+If you used the zsh wizard (zsh-newuser-install) to set up your `zshrc`, it should contain lines like the following (if they don't exist, simply add the lines in the change below):

+    autoload -Uz compinit
+    compinit

+Change these to:

+    autoload -Uz compinit bashcompinit
+    compinit
+    bashcompinit

+    source /usr/local/share/compleat-1.0/compleat_setup

+and install your .usage files in a directory named `/etc/compleat.d` or `~/.compleat`:

+    sudo mkdir /etc/compleat.d
+    sudo cp examples/* /etc/compleat.d

+Restart your shell to begin using completions:

+    exec zsh

+### Testing

 Type `top` and then press Tab a few times to see the example files in action.